lk-geimfari/mimesis/docs/about.rst

 Mimesis (`/maɪˈmiːsəs/ <https://en.wikipedia.org/wiki/Help:IPA/English>`_;
 `Ancient Greek <https://en.wikipedia.org/wiki/Ancient_Greek_language>`_: μίμησις (*mīmēsis*), from μιμεῖσθαι (*mīmeisthai*), "to imitate", from μῖμος (mimos), "imitator, actor") is a term of critical and philosophical significance, rooted in Ancient Greek, with various connotations such as imitation, representation, mimicry, receptivity, nonsensuous similarity, resemblance, expression, and the presentation of the self.

 Why octopus?
 ------------

-Basically, because octopuses are cool guys, but also because of the fantastic `mimicry <https://en.wikipedia.org/wiki/Mimicry>`_ abilities of some families of octopuses.
-Have you ever hear about `Thaumoctopus mimicus <https://en.wikipedia.org/wiki/Mimic_octopus>`_?
-Just read about that guy, because he is a really badass one.
+Octopuses are fascinating creatures, and some families of octopuses have incredible `mimicry <https://en.wikipedia.org/wiki/Mimicry>`_ abilities.
+`Thaumoctopus mimicus <https://en.wikipedia.org/wiki/Mimic_octopus>`_ is a particularly impressive example, and if you haven't heard of it yet, you should definitely read up on this remarkable species.

 Features
 --------